 If there are stars out, a low f-stop like f/2.8 or lower will help you gather more detail in the night sky.
 If you have a lot of light pollution or clouds, as I did, you may need to stop down a little bit.
 Start at about f/4.0 and adjust from there.

 You will want a relatively high ISO in order to capture details in the dark.
-Start at 1600 or so but adjust it lower if your shots are coming out too noisy or grainy.
+Start at 1600 or so if you’re shooting in very low light.